shindesharad71/JavaScript-Fetch-API-Example/README.md

 A modern javascript fetch api example for reference and understanding the working of fetch api.

+## What is fetch API?
+The Fetch API provides an interface for fetching resources (including across the network).
+It will seem familiar to anyone who has used XMLHttpRequest, but the new API provides a more powerful and flexible feature set.
+_(souce: MDN)_

 ## GET Method

 GET method is used to retrive data from server.